Dutchy365/BlogBytes/content/blog/20250601-BizAppsSummit2025.md

 ---
 author: ""
-title: "European BizApps Summit;l My top 3 and some more..."
+title: "European BizApps Summit; My top 3 and some more..."
 date: 2025-06-01
 description: Sharing my personal top 3 of the latest European BizApps Summit
 tags: